 In the U.S. and markets in other countries, sales of any products for which we receive regulatory approval for commercial sale will depend in part on the availability of reimbursement from third party payors.
 Third party payors include government health administrative authorities, managed care providers, private health insurers, and other organizations.
 These third-party payors are increasingly challenging the price and examining the cost-effectiveness of medical products and services.
-In addition, significant uncertainty exists as to the reimbursement status of newly approved healthcare products, and there are continuing legislative and regulatory efforts by the federal government and the states to reduce the cost of medical products.
+In addition, significant uncertainty exists as to the reimbursement status of newly approved healthcare products, and there are continuing legislative and regulatory efforts by the federal government and the states to reduce the cost of medical products and services overall.
+We may need to conduct expensive studies in order to demonstrate the cost-effectiveness of our products.
 Our product candidates may not be considered cost-effective.
 Decisions regarding the extent of coverage and amount of reimbursement to be provided are made on a plan-by-plan basis.
 One third-party payor's decision to cover a particular product or procedure using the product does not ensure that other payors will also provide coverage for the product.
 Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate revenue levels.
 Future legislation could limit payments for medical devices, including our products and our future products.